zh1peng/EEGQC_GUI/README.md

 1. EEGlab
 2. Matlab
 3. filesearch_regexp.m (it returns the file name and path with a certain pattern,search with regexp).
-4. :disappointed:our lab is using Biosemi-64 system, data was preprocessed using EEGlab and FASTER (link to preprocess pipline reps).
+4. :disappointed:our lab is using Biosemi-64 system, data was preprocessed using EEGlab and FASTER [a link here].
     (haven't tested yet).
 5. :bear: Change regexp if your data set is not in 'Finalxxxxx.set' format.
 Current regexp is '^Final.*.set' (line 56).

 ### Features in the Future :microscope:
-1. Advanced Gui code instead of Guide
+1. Advanced GUI code instead of Guide
 2. Automatically detect data quality
-3. Bug fixed,especially reject epoch process.
+3. Bug fixed,especially that in reject epoch process.
-4. Submit as plug-in to EEGlab
+4. Submit as a plug-in to EEGlab.
 5. Be compatiable with more system.

-6.:fearful:Suggest potential bad epoches based on machine learning results, another project[link here]
+6. :fearful:Suggest potential bad epoches based on machine learning results, another project [a link here]

-## Breif Mannual:
+## Breif Mannual

-Thanks to Hanni Kiiski (@tcd) for making this manual on how to use it. :clap:
+Thanks to Hanni Kiiski (@tcd) for making this manual. :clap:

 1. Add QC_GUI folder in path, type to command line: EEGQC·